7i/shorter/README.md

    - [x] make timeouts configurable
    - [ ] temporary word bindings (7i.se/coolthing)
    - [ ] optional removal of link after N accesses
+- [x] Add functionality to print where a link is pointing by adding ~ at the end of the link e.g. 7i.se/a~ will display where 7i.se/a is pointing to
 - [x] Add config file that specifies relevant options
 - [ ] Pastebin functionality with same timeouts as above
 - [ ] Temporary file upload